LlamaEdge/LlamaEdge/llama-api-server/README.md

 ## Get model

-[huggingface.co/second-state](https://huggingface.co/second-state?search_models=GGUF) maintains a group of GGUF models for different usages.
+We upload and maintain GGUF models in the [huggingface.co/second-state](https://huggingface.co/second-state) repo.
 In addition, you can also pick a GGUF model from the [https://huggingface.co/models?sort=trending&search=gguf](https://huggingface.co/models?sort=trending&search=gguf).

 ## Run LlamaEdge API server